Richland in Union County, South Dakota — The American Midwest (Upper Plains)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Fort Brule (approx. 0.9 miles away); St. Paul Lutheran Church (approx. 1.7 miles away); Giants in the Earth Country (approx. 1.9 miles away); Elk Point (approx. 5.4 miles away); Lewis & Clark Campsite / Eli Wixson Farm Site (approx. 5.7 miles away); Return to "Elk Sign" Campsite (approx. 5.7 miles away); Entering an Uncertain Land (approx. 5.7 miles away); A Land of Plenty (approx. 5.7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 4, 2016, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 170 times since then and 23 times this year.
+It was originally submitted on April 4, 2016, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 196 times since then and 7 times this year.
 Photos: 1, 2. submitted on April 4, 2016, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.